dora-rs/dora/docs/src/python-api.md

 #### `.next()` or `__next__()` as an iterator

 `.next()` gives you the next input that the node has received.
-It will return `None` if there is no input available.
+It blocks until the next input becomes available.
+It will return `None` when all senders has been dropped.

 ```python
 input_id, value = node.next()